benegd/reproducible-research-course-project-2/rrproject2.md

 ```

-Melting the data frame in to x y cordinates and normalizing
+Melting the data frame in to x y cordinates and normalizing for ease of viewing.

 ```r